Cornish Gardens to Explore

 Tregothnan is Cornwall’s largest botanical gardens and arboretum and is an official ‘safe site’ for the keeping of rare or endangered trees from all over the world.
 The garden holds some ‘Red Book’ endangered plants and trees which are larger than any remaining in the wild.
 Tregothnan is also the pioneer of the UK’s first tea plantations.
 Visits to this private garden are by appointment only, guided by the head gardener.
 However, for one weekend only, on 13th and 14th April, Tregothnan will open its usually private gates for all to enjoy the largest garden in Cornwall.

-Closer to Padstow and to our Cornish Seaview Cottages you can discover the gardens of:
+Closer to Padstow you can discover the gardens of:

 This beautiful mansion sits on the hill above the busy harbour of Padstow and the grounds boast some of the finest views over its ancient Deer Park and the Camel Estuary.
 Today’s exciting restoration programme aims to return these beautiful gardens to their former glory.
 New plantings have been made including an 80 tree lime avenue, the remodelling of the Victorian Formal Garden, a hornbeam allée, an Acer Glade and the woodland walks have been re-traced.